 Semi-Pelagianism claims that humanity is able to come to God via their own faith.
 And, once that happens, God steps in to help the believer grow via grace.
 This was identified as heresy in 529.

 But that is not what classic Arminian soteriology (derived from the teaching of Arminius) teaches.
 It is true, though, that many people, even in evangelical churches today, are actually semi-Pelagianism.
 And many of them think that they are Arminian, and I have to admit that I was among them until recently.

 Jacob Arminius and John Wesley after him were thoroughly Protestant.
 They varied from the Reformed, or Calvinistic, tradition only in their understanding of how man comes to faith in Christ.

 They rejected the Calvinist doctrine of unconditional predestination; that God chooses to save or damn humanity solely based on his own choice.
 Instead, they held to conditional predestination, where God chooses to save all to respond to him in faith.
 But this is not the free will faith of semi-Pelagianism.
-Rather God’s grace first enables each person to be able to respond, but does not force the response.
+Rather God’s grace enables each person to respond but does not force a positive response.

 The irresistible grace of Calvinism, where the elect cannot resist God’s offer of salvation, is rejected.
 It is replaced with resistible grace, where the offer of salvation can be resisted.

 And finally, the possibility of falling from grace, which is rejected in Calvinism, is accepted as a possibility by some Arminians.

 This article was an introduction to a series of posts that will describe Arminian soteriology as taught by Jacob Arminius and John Wesley.
 I will be focusing on six specific teachings of Arminianism:

 - Total depravity of humanity;